Hkattelu/Hkattelu.github.io/_posts/2016-07-12-Why-I-study-computer-science.markdown

 Electrical Engineering?
 But you're a computer science major!
 Hold on, the story isn't over yet.
 While I was pretty set on electrical engineering I was also considering applied math or even physics.
-At the time, I had only ever coded in a functional programming language called scheme in a mandatory CS class my sophomore year.
+At the time, I had only ever coded in a functional programming language called scheme in a mandatory CS class my sophomore year of high school.
 I had little to no interest in it, especially considering my lack of experience.

 My idea of computer science at the time : ![Picture](http://insight.jbs.cam.ac.uk/assets/2016_news_computerscience-883x432.jpg){:height="400px" width="600px"}

-^

 I ended up choosing Stony brook university, a school known for its computer science program.
 I was still set on electrical engineering, but what changed my mind was my acceptance into an